 For springtime weeding problems check out our Simple Guide to Creating a Healthy Lawn as well as the Least Toxic Control of Weeds factsheet which provide tools to deal with harmful weeds around the home and strategies to encourage healthy lawns.
 There are only 8 steps you need to take to obtain a toxic-free lawn that you can be proud of, check out 8 Steps to a Toxic-Free Lawn.
 During summertime lawncare the pests are out in full force and you may be at a loss as to how to control them.
-If you know what pests are plaguing your lawn our Alternatives Factsheets provide information on treating chigger, ants, bees, and more.
+If you know what pests are plaguing your lawn, our ManageSafe Choose-a-Pest page will provide information on treating chigger, ants, bees, and more.

 If all else fails, you can always hire a safe lawn care company and learn about least toxic products that will provide you safe lawns for yourself, your neighbors and family.
 Safety Source: Identify Least Toxic Products & Lawn Care Companies, is an important resource for those need.

 Of those same 30 lawn pesticides, 19 are detected in groundwater, 20 have the ability to leach into drinking water sources, 30 are toxic to fish and other aquatic organisms vital to our ecosystem, 29 are toxic to bees, 14 are toxic to mammals, and 22 are toxic to birds.
 With numbers like this, the only logical question becomes: is this really necessary and what can we do to stop or prevent this kind of contamination?

 Members of the National Coalition for Pesticide-Free Lawns are working to halt senseless exposure to lawn pesticides and to educate the public, landscapers, and policy makers on the use of non-toxic and least-toxic lawn care practices and products.
 Change begins at local level.
 The public plays an extremely important role in lawn pesticide reform – not only in the way it perceives the use of toxic pesticides in homes and communities but also in the way it demands safe alternatives from retailers, organic services from lawn care providers, and better protection from pesticide exposure from local policy makers.